orx0815/openJfx-jcrbrowser/README.md

 In java16 it moves from incubator state to a production-ready feature.

 Since the application is not modularized due to non-modular 3rd party dependencies, some extra steps are performed here.
 This is inspired by Dirk Lemmerman's [JPackageScriptFX](https://github.com/dlemmermann/JPackageScriptFX).
 You can only build an installer for the platform the maven build is running on.

-On Windows you need the [Wix Toolset](https://wixtoolset.org) installed on the machine.
+On Windows you need the [Wix Toolset](https://wixtoolset.org) installed on the machine for MSI installers.
 I had to enable .NET Framework 3.5 (Control Panel - Windows Features - check '.NET Framework 3.5').
 Maven will find it, no need to open the program.
+For setup.exe style installers you'll need INNO setup.
+When running GitHub Actions both ist preinstalled on the VMsyou get when running 'windows-latest'

 It's activated with separate maven build-* profiles: